StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 direct backpressure and indirect backpressure.

-The document concludes by describing the TCP\_REPLENISH\_TIME socket option, and its equivalent for other networking APIs.
+The document concludes by describing the TCP\_REPLENISH\_TIME socket option for TCP connections using BSD Sockets, and its equivalent for other networking protocols and APIs.

 # Source Buffering